TEG in Secondary Schools

 • The TEG office can provide general feedback for teachers after the exam regarding students' strengths and weaknesses and general advice is given regarding language learning and teaching strategies.

-The above discounted rates are only available to school groups and individual students cannot avail of these rates.
+The above discounted rates are only available to L1 school groups (with a minimum of 20 students required per level).
+Individual students cannot avail of these rates.

 If students withdraw from the exam after registration has been completed, or do not present for the exam, exam fees will not be refunded.

-Yes.
 The Centre for Irish Language is committed to providing a range of supports to ensure that candidates with disabilities or specific learning difficulties have full access to the TEG exams, and we make relevant supports and accommodations available when required.
-Students should specify their needs on the TEG application form and schools should be asked to provide verification.
-The TEG office must be informed of additional needs in advance of the exam.
+Students should specify their needs on the TEG application form and schools will be asked to provide verification.
+The TEG office must be informed of additional needs and verification will be required before the Christmas break in 2023.

 Oral exam only: Depending on the number of students in your group and the availability of TEG examiners in your area, every effort will be made to hold the oral exams in your school during and after school hours.

-Full exam: If there are more than 20 applicants in a school doing TEG, every effort will be made to hold the examination in the school.
-Please note that the written exam takes place on a Saturday.
-Exam dates for TEG exams are available here.
-After registration, the TEG office will liaise with school staff regarding practical arrangements.
+Full exam: If you have a minimum of 20 applicants in a school doing the TEG exam, every effort will be made to hold all parts of the examination in your school.
+After registration, the TEG office will liaise with the designated teacher to make practical arrangements.

 Full exam: The overall mark attained by the student will be provided together with a breakdown of the marks attained in the various sections.